atmaivancevic/AWS_setup/README.md

 ./install_all.sh
 ```

+Note: this step may take an hour or so.

 ## 3. Configure RepeatMasker and RepeatModeler

 Run the [config_RM.sh](config_RM.sh) script.
 You'll need to feed in the answers below at the prompts.